Reykjavík: Mayor

 The mayor is appointed by the city council.
 Typically, one of the council members is chosen; however, they may also appoint a mayor who is not a member of the council.

 The post was created in 1907 and advertised in 1908.
 Two applications were received, from Páll Einarsson, sheriff and town mayor of Hafnarfjörður and from Knud Zimsen, town councillor in Reykjavík.
 Páll was appointed on 7 May and was mayor for six years.
 At that time the city mayor received a salary of 4,500 ISK per year and 1,500 ISK for office expenses.
-The current mayor is Heiða Björg Hilmisdóttir.
+The current mayor is Hildur Björnsdóttir.

 Demographics

-Reykjavík is by far the largest and most populous settlement in Iceland.
-The municipality of Reykjavík had a population of 138,772 on 1 January 2025, comprising 35.6% of the country's population.
-The Capital Region, which includes the capital and six municipalities around it, was home to 249,054 people; that is about 64% of the country's population.
+Reykjavík is by far the largest and most populous urban area in Iceland.
+The municipality of Reykjavík had a population of 139,804 on 1 January 2026, comprising 35.5% of the country's population.
+The Capital Region, which includes the capital and six municipalities around it, was home to 251,912 people; that is about 64% of the country's population.

-On 1 January 2024, of the city's population of 136,894, immigrants of the first and second generation numbered 33,731 (24.6%), increasing from 22,311 (17.8%) in 2019, 12,352 (10.4%) in 2008 and 3,106 (2.9%) in 1998.
+On 1 January 2026, of the city's population of 139,804, immigrants of the first and second generation numbered 37,348 (26.7%), increasing from 19,801 (16.1%) in 2018, 12,352 (10.4%) in 2008 and 3,106 (2.9%) in 1998.
 The most common foreign citizens are Poles, Lithuanians, Ukrainians and Romanians.
-About 64.8% of the city's foreign residents originate in European Union and EFTA member states, and around 48.9% are from the new member states of the EU, mainly former Eastern Bloc countries, which joined in 2004, 2007 and 2013.
+As of 2024, about 64.8% of the city's foreign residents originate in European Union and EFTA member states, and around 48.9% are from the new member states of the EU, mainly former Eastern Bloc countries, which joined in 2004, 2007 and 2013.

 Children of foreign origin form a more considerable minority in the city's schools: as many as a third in places.
 The city is also visited by thousands of tourists, students, and other temporary residents, at times outnumbering natives in the city centre.